 Since that first approval, the FDA has approved five other CAR T-cell therapies for various types of blood cancer.

-For all but one of the approved products, patients become eligible for CAR T therapy after two lines of other therapy have failed:
+For all but one of the approved products, patients become eligible for CAR T therapy after two lines of other therapy have not worked:

 - YESCARTA® for non-Hodgkin lymphoma, which includes large B-cell lymphoma